 - Environment Modules: Not only do we assume support for environment modules, but we also assume the existence of certain modules, such as an OpenMPI module and particular versions of Python. - PBS Scheduler: Payu relies on executables that are provided with most PBS implementations, such as Torque or PBSPro.
 Most of the argument flags are currently based around PBSPro conventions. - MPI: Jobs are submitted via mpirun and most of the argument flags are based on the OpenMPI implementation.
-We also rely on Raijin's internal preprocessing scripts for a few tasks.

-There are also some additional assumptions based on the architecture of Raijin.
+There are also some additional assumptions based on the architecture of the NCI HPC facilities.

 Despite these rather strict requirements, there is opportunity for generalising payu for other platforms, such as through new drivers for alternative schedulers and parallelisation platforms.
-Please contact the mailing list if you are interested in porting payu to your machine.
+Please create a GitHub Issue if you are interested in porting payu to your machine.